 - We briefly touched on eating out of boredom, and I planted the seed for eating intuitively.4

 I initially wanted to do this group because the topic was of interest to me given my background with disordered eating.
 However, it turned into something so much bigger.
 I provided the girls with a safe, nurturing environment and they ran with it.
-They were actively engaged in each session and, as we approached the end of the group, a few of the girls actually asked if we could meet for a few more weeks.5 When the group officially concluded, I felt that I had helped the girls improve their body image, at least in a small way.
+They were actively engaged in each session and, as we approached the end of the group, a few of the girls actually asked if we could meet for a few more weeks.5 When the group officially concluded, I felt that I had helped the girls improve their body image, if only even in a small way.
 I truly hope that reaching them early will help them combat the diet mentality of the world more easily as they mature into women.

 Would a body image group have benefited you in high school?
 Please share in the comment section below!